 Matric Year: 2020 – Subject: DPhil Zoology – Scholarship: Indira Gandhi Scholar

-Her past work has included community-based species conservation, animal movement ecology, bioacoustics studies and human-wildlife interactions including illegal wildlife trade, both in terrestrial as well as marine realms.
+Her past work includes community-based species conservation, animal movement ecology, bioacoustics studies and documenting traditional ecological knowledge, both in terrestrial as well as marine realms.

 Apoorva holds a Masters in Ecology (2013) from Pondicherry University and is the second Indian woman to have received the Global Fellowship in Marine Conservation by Duke University.
 For her Master’s research, she was funded by the International Otter Survival Fund (IOSF) to study the conflict situation between Smooth-coated otters and fishermen, and associated socio-economics in the Cauvery River, India.
 After her Masters and stint at Duke, she received a follow-up grant by Oak Foundation to collaborate with Conservation International, Brazil and founded the Marine Conservation without Borders initiative with her colleagues at Bahia, Brazil.